yabellini/SitioAcademico/content/en/post/ACreazyYearInReview.md

 ---

 {{< figure src="/img/YearInReview_2020.png" alt="Hex Stickers of some of the communities and initiatives in which I worked this year">}}

+2020 will remain in our memories for a long time.
+It was a very complex year.
+Here is my balance of this year, highlighting the positive things that happened to me.

 ## January